WhiteHouse/drushsubtree/README.md

     don't use Build Manager to manager Drush Make builds, Drush Subtree expects you to store info about your subtrees in a Build Manager configuration file.
-  - (Recommended) Drush master / 7.x (Build Manager uses the Drush Make --no-recurse flag and autoloading which--as of the time of this writing-- ave not been backported to 6.x)
+  - (Recommended) Drush master / 7.x (Build Manager uses the Drush Make --no-recursion flag and autoloading which--as of the time of this writing-- ave not been backported to 6.x)

 Usage